mmikowski/powercss/README.md

     border : .125rem solid #f85032

-We can use mixin and literal values, as the example above shows.
+We can use builtin, mixin and literal values, as the example above shows.

 ### Locked values
 Typically in a cascade, the last property value in "wins".
-However, it is feasible to prevent overwriting critical properties by **vsheet**s later in the cascade.
+However, it is feasible to prevent overwriting critical properties later in the cascade.
 One just needs to specify rules to be locked for the provided rule map in the **vsheet** definition: